sarahutton981/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
 You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.

+# 2023-11-21
+- "Programming wisdom for today: Write code that is easy to understand and maintain.
+Use descriptive variable names, add comments to explain complex logic, and break down large functions into smaller ones.
+Remember that code is read more often than it is written, so invest time in making it readable.
+Also, don't forget to test your code thoroughly to catch any errors or bugs early on."